reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 title = "avatar.png"
-description = "Dynamically generating PNGs with your IP address in them." url = "posts/avatar.png" date = 2023-12-30T00:00:00-08:00
+description = "Dynamically generating PNGs with your IP address in them." url = "posts/avatar.png" date = 2023-12-31T00:00:00-08:00
 [taxonomies]
 tags = ["Rust", "PHP", "webdev", "PNG"]
 +++

 No, not that Avatar.
 And not the other one either.
+This post is about `avatar.png`, a handful of lines of PHP that have inspired me for a long time.

-`TODO: Don't forget to add a summary.
-Should probably just be a portion of the intro paragraph.`
+Around 2011 or 2012 a friend of mine, [Andrew Kvalheim][andrew_kvalheim], blew my mind when he made his Skype profile picture display the IP address of the computer I was using.
+It might have looked a bit like this.

 <!-- more -->